In this article, we will look at a list of the different types of yoga and their benefits to help you decide on the best

 Yoga is an ancient practice, dating back at least 5,000 years.
 Introduced to America in the late 1800s by Swami Vivekananda, yoga’s popularity started to grow in the 1960s and 1970s.

-The best style of yoga for you will depend on want to get from it.
-Performed regularly, any style of yoga will improve your strength, flexibility, and balance.
+The best style of yoga for you will depend on what you want to get from it.
+When performed regularly, any type will improve your strength, flexibility, and balance.
 And all yoga styles release tension, quieten the mind, and promote relaxation.

 The Different Types of Yoga and Their Benefits

 If you are looking for a yoga practice to help you ease stress, detoxify, and become more centered, one of the following three styles should suit you well:

-As its name implies, Restorative Yoga help to restore the mind as well as the body.
+As its name implies, Restorative Yoga helps to restore the mind as well as the body.
 Promoting deep relaxation, it also balances the nervous system and improves flexibility.
-It involves doing six slow poses which are held for an extended period, sometimes using props.
+It involves doing six slow poses, which are held for an extended period, sometimes using props.

-Vini means adaptive and it explains this yoga style well.
+Vini means adaptive, and it explains this yoga style well.
 Able to be customized to the individual’s needs and goals, it is ideal for people with physical limitations and those rehabilitating from an injury.

 Ananda yoga is based around gentle poses that move energy and prepare the mind and body for a calm state and meditation.

 If you’re looking for a challenging style of yoga that builds strength as it improves your fitness, the following three types fit the bill:

 Each pose is held for five breaths and includes a half sun salutation.
 This fast pace makes it more physically demanding than some other yoga styles.

 Power yoga is one of the most physically challenging yoga styles.
-When practiced as hot yoga you will be working in a studio heated to around 105 degrees Fahrenheit with 40% humidity.
-Designed to improve strength and flexibility, it is useful for detoxing and it devotees say it can aid weight loss.
+When practiced as hot yoga, you will be working in a studio heated to around 105 degrees Fahrenheit with 40% humidity.
+Designed to improve strength and flexibility, it is useful for detoxing, and its devotees say it can aid weight loss.

 Bikram Yoga is a comprehensive workout that also falls in the hot yoga category.
 It involves doing 26 postures, including two breathing exercises that improve endurance, strength, flexibility, and cardiovascular health.